Tel Aviv is well known for its large and unique collection of Bauhaus style houses.

 They shaped the city according to their modernist vision and built and designed in a very practical way to match the local climate and to make the houses comfortable to live in.

-How to Spot a Bauhaus Building – Typical Elements
+How to Spot a Tel Aviv Bauhaus Building

 This house is a good example of the clear cut lines.
 It’s on Rothschild Bldv.
-85, designed by Carl Rubin as a residential house.
+85 in Tel Aviv, and was designed by Carl Rubin as a residential house.

 The typical Tel Avivian Bauhaus buildings are mostly white, due to the hot weather.